If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 Changes to the election cycle

-Following an update to the FCM by-laws (article 3.00) in 2024, this year’s elections will begin the introduction of staggered two-year terms for board directors.
+Following an update to the FCM by-laws (article 3.00) in 2024, this year’s elections will complete the transition to staggered two-year terms for board directors.
 Therefore, when voting this year:

-• The Prairies and Territories, and Quebec regions will vote for directors to serve a one-year term, ending in 2026.
+• The Prairies and Territories and Quebec regions will vote for directors to serve a two-year term, ending in 2028.

-Please note that these changes only affect directors; table officers will continue to serve one-year terms.
+Note: these changes only apply to directors; table officers will continue to serve one-year terms.

 Learn more about this change.